-A priesthood where they all must share responsibilities must have seemed like hard work by comparison.
+A priesthood, where they all had a shared responsibility, seemed like hard work by comparison.
 Such interdependence would require humility, vulnerability, sacrifice.

-So yes, they negotiated with God and got their king, and ironically, under King David’s rule, God’s original plan for a distinctive people found glorious, if fleeting, expression.
+So yes, they negotiated with God and got their king.
+Ironically, under King David’s rule, God’s original plan for a distinctive kingdom of priests found glorious, if fleeting, expression.

-Can you imagine the awkwardness of a theocracy?
-The Jews had to explain their invisible king to their neighbors.
+Can you imagine the awkwardness of explaining their invisible king to their neighbors.